 - Accept feedback

-- Learn about industries, jobs, and career paths your mentor might suggest
+- Learn about industry history, jobs, and career paths your mentor might suggest

 - Explore the opportunities and advice your mentor offers